9 Reasons why women should not train like men

-The more endurance type tasks women did for millions of years resulted in significant differences in what the genders are best adapted to.
+The more endurance type tasks women did for millions of years resulted in significant differences in what the sexes are best adapted to.
 Here’s how you use these differences to your advantage.

 1. Women do better on a higher fat diet